-Advice and Guidance From Master of Program Design and 2007 Fittest Man on Earth, James FitzGerald
+Advice from industry-leading educator and 2007 Fittest Man on Earth, James FitzGerald

 Here are five mistakes novice coaches make when programming for their athletes.

-While the relationship for an athlete and a coach takes a while to develop, it never will develop if you don’t learn to listen and observe.
+While the relationship for an athlete and a coach takes time to develop, it never will develop if you don’t learn to listen and observe.
 Too many coaches become obsessed with ‘displaying’ their fitness knowledge rather than practically applying it.
 The result is a lot of communication between the coach and the athlete but not a lot of understanding.
-A coach is most effective when they ‘get’ their athlete.
+A coach is most effective when they ‘understand’ their athlete.

 Another important part of this principle is that coaches should not divulge ‘too much’ information to the athlete.
-Coaches should know in their head what the programming plan should be and that IS important, but in most cases, it should remain in there.
+Coaches should know in their head what the programming plan is, but in most cases, it should remain in there.
 Sharing information for which the athlete is not educated on or will not understand could damage the relationship by making the athlete feel inadequate or too ‘dumb’ to communicate with you.

 Being a great listener and fine tuning that over time enhances the relationship with your athletes.
-In order to first listen a coach must create the space to listen, this is learned and practiced in our very own Consultation Course, so we can teach you that if you need some guidance on it.
-However in a number of cases, the best way to start the process of listening is by taking every opportunity to sit back and watch when speaking with your athletes.
-Only intervening when necessary allows the athlete blossom, learn how to pull themselves back up and come to your for support when needed.
+In order to first listen a coach must create the space to listen, however in a number of cases, the best way to start the process of listening is by taking every opportunity to sit back and watch when speaking with your athletes.
+Only intervening when necessary allows the athlete to blossom, learn how to pull themselves back up and come to you for support when needed.

-An example is seeing how long athletes respond to peaking and sharpening phases.
-In the case where an athlete has to increase “work” and is going towards real capacity, everyone reacts differently to this.
-In some cases the coach never once sees in the training program how that athlete failed to recover after a few pieces; in which there was structurally fatiguing sessions.
-They cannot see this because the coach and athlete do not know what is happening.
+An example of watching performance trends is noticing how athletes respond to peaking and sharpening phases.
+In the case where an athlete has to increase ‘work’ and is going towards real capacity, everyone reacts differently.
+In some cases, the coach never notices how in the training program how that athlete failed to recover after a few pieces.
+Because of this isn’t able to increase ‘work’.

-They will never know how to plan accordingly for that should the same problems come up in competition or readiness for competition, because they simply could not se it, as they were not watching the readiness of the athlete throughout the plan.
+Coaches will never know how to plan accordingly for those peaks should the same problems come up in competition prep or competition, because they simply could not see it.
+As they were not watching the readiness of the athlete throughout the plan.

 As a general rule of thumb, you shouldn’t coach or train an athlete for a sport of which you have never experienced or know nothing about.

-For example, in the Sport of Fitness (ie CrossFit®) there are plenty of coaches that have never competed in the sport, or even tried it.
-And they propose to just “know” how things feel and will go?
+For example, in competitive functional fitness, there are plenty of coaches that have never competed in the sport, or even tried it.
+Yet they propose to just ‘know’ how things feel and will go?

-The coach remains in their own little bubble all the while protecting the athlete from the “outside world”, guarding them from allowing them to see what is real and truth in the sport.
+The coach remains in their own little bubble all the while protecting the athlete from the ‘outside world’, guarding them against seeing what is real and the truth in the sport.
 The coach must be inside the game, at the field level, in the trenches, in the books and in conversing with other coaches about the sport as well.

 Keeping up to date with all that is happenings within the sport is important.
-A coach must study the past, the art, the science, the politics, the training, the business, etc… In any case a simple fix for this is to get dirty, be vulnerable and let your athletes know that you competently understand the demands.
+A coach must study the past, the art, the science, the politics, the training, the business, etc… In any case, a simple fix for this is to get dirty and hands-on, let your athletes know that you competently understand the demands.

-If you recruit only “good” people in the sport, or the other end of the continuum, those that are just starting, then of course the program will work.
+If you recruit only ‘good’ people in the sport, or the other end of the continuum, those that are just starting, then, of course, the same tried and true program will work.
 Great athletes can do any program and get better.
-We have seen that with the same performance from athletes under various coaches and based on a simple concept like learning – improvements in conditioning and strength with someone not strong or conditioned originally is actually pretty simple that any program can give.

-I say “over time” as there will come a time when the adaptation occurs and they need a program that works well for them on things they need specifically to work on.
-And if the coach does not know what do when that curve starts to flat line, then just “more”, or more “fancy” does not work.
-The fix for this is to get educated on the sports requirements, its demands, the learning curve that happens in it, the speed that someone adapts; then and only then will the coach understand this.
+I say ‘over time’ as there will come a time when the adaptation occurs and they need a program that works well for them and specifically address their weaknesses.
+And if the coach does not know what do when the learning curve starts to flatline, then just “more”, or more “fancy” prescriptions will not work.
+To fix this, coaches need to get educated on the sports requirements, its demands, the learning curve, the speed that someone adapts; then and only then will the coach understand the importance of individualized programs.

 There are truths to humans.
 A few things; we start small, we grow, and we age.
 Organs and systems grow then weaken over time as all cells do.
-These simple things are very important to know, and are only a few things we teach at OPEX.
-Understanding some small things like why someone’s teres minor lights up on Wednesdays every week.
-Maybe that coach decides that a lot of athletes are doing a certain style of program, so they prescribe weight lifting density on Monday and Tuesday every week.
+These simple things are very important to know.
+Understanding some small things like why someone’s teres minor lights up on Wednesdays.
+Maybe that coach decides that a lot of athletes are doing a certain style of program, so they prescribe weightlifting density on Monday and Tuesday every week.